-309 310 The following is a non-exhaustive list.
-It is provided only for the sake of clarity.
-If some function, mechanism or feature is not mentioned 311 312 here, and it is not mentioned in the Scope of Work section either, then it will be deemed to be out of scope.
-313 The TC will not define a mapping of the functions and elements 314 described in the specifications to any programming language, to any 315 particular messaging middleware, nor to specific network transports.
-316 317
+The following is a non-exhaustive list.
+It is provided only for the sake 312 of clarity.
+If some function, mechanism or feature is not mentioned here, and it is not mentioned in the Scope of Work section either, described in the specifications to any programming language, to any 316